 Chimichangas—deep-fried burritos filled with rice, cheese, and meat, then topped with sour cream and guacamole—are said to have emerged from the kitchen of Tucson's historic El Charro Cafe.
 In the 1920s, the cafe's owner is said to have been upset when her cooking staff accidentally flipped a burrito in a deep fryer, but because young children were in the kitchen at the time, she reportedly changed her curse word to 'chimichanga.'
 And just like that, a beloved Tex-Mex classic was born.

-Buffalo wings are not actually made from buffalo, but are instead so named because they were invented in the town of Buffalo, N.Y.
+Buffalo wings are not actually made from buffalo, but are instead so named because they were invented in Buffalo, New York.
 The origin of buffalo wings can be traced back to 1964 when the owners of a Buffalo-area bar decided to fry chicken wings and serve them with hot sauce and blue cheese.
 The name comes from the method of preparation—and not at all from the animal.

 Chocolate chip cookies are seen as one of the most quintessential American foods, which makes it surprising that the delicious dessert has only been around since the 1930s.
 The owner of a bed-and-breakfast called Toll House Inn was out of baker’s chocolate she needed to make a chocolate cookie, so she chopped up semi-sweet chocolate instead, intending it to melt in the oven.
 It didn’t, and one of the world’s most beloved desserts was born.